 Snappy’s growth is right in the middle of the chart.
 Absolutely perfectly normal and average.
 Wonderfully so.
 We’ll find out tomorrow the results of the glucose tolerance test, one way or another.
 We have more scans lined up and the classes about birth and stuff.

 The consultant was concerned about my wife’s head injury from last year though.
-If she’s needs any help during labour, like an epidural or anaesthesia there may be some concern or some complications.
+If she needs any help during labour, like an epidural or anaesthesia there may be some concern or some complications.
 Last year, bethend was hit by a van and was intensive care for a few days, with six broken ribs, a contusion on her spleen and a small bleed on the brain.
-There have been no long term consequences, though she was off work for five months.
+There have been no long-term consequences, though she was off work for five months.
 We shall see what happens in the next couple of months.

-By time we got out of the hospital it was noon and bethend had only had a banana (she ate it as soon as she had that second blood test) since the night before and not even a cup of tea.
+By the time we got out of the hospital, it was noon and bethend had only had a banana (she ate it as soon as she had that second blood test) since the night before and not even a cup of tea.
 So we went to the new pizza place in town and stuffed ourselves with the best pizza we’ve had in years.